ashishsamarth/Cloud/AWS/Topic-Wise-Notes/003-AWS - ELB - Elastic Load Balancer.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
     Following are the steps:
         a.
 Login to the EC2 Dashboard
         b.
-In the left side vertical menu, under 'Load Balancing' click on 'Load Balancers' then click on 'Create Load Balancer'
+In the left side vertical menu, under 'Load Balancing' click on 'Load Balancers' --> 'Create Load Balancer'
         c.  select 'Application Load Balancer' and click on create.
         d.
 On the 'Configure Load Balancer' - Basic configuration
             1. Provide a name for the application load balancer
             2. Scheme :    Internet-Facing
             3. IP Address Type: IPv4
             4. Listeners : A listener is a process that checks for connection requests, using the protocol and port that is configured
                 i.
 Load Balancer Protocol: HTTP
                 ii.
 Load Balancer Port: 80
             5. For Availability Zone: